TancrediZini/SoapySDR-SoapyRemote/README.md

 ### Soapy server initialization

-To start the Soapy Server and utilize the SDR module remotely it is sufficient to run the `SoapySDRServer --bind` command in the shell environment.
+To start the Soapy Server and utilize the SDR module remotely run the command `SoapySDRServer --bind` in the shell.

 ```text